stevenvorona/stevenvorona/README.md

 # Hi!
 I'm Steven Vorona

 ## About Me
-- I'm a senior computer science (CSCI) major at USC looking to grow through new projects and opportunities
+- I'm a senior computer science (CSCI) major at USC looking to grow through new projects and opportunities.

 ## What I'm doing now.
-- I am looking for a software engineering or adjacent role upon my graduation in May 2023 (please email me at stevenvorona@gmail.com for more information)
+- I am looking for a software engineering or adjacent role upon my graduation in May 2023 (please email me at stevenvorona@gmail.com for more information).
-- Pro-bono tech consultant for Lil Bill's Mobile Bike Services (managing online presence, including site/social media for local bike shop in South LA)
+- Pro-bono tech consultant for Lil Bill's Mobile Bike Services (managing online presence, including site/social media for local bike shop in South LA).
-- Partner and On-Campus Director for Azure Ventures Group (student-focused lean VC fund)
+- Partner and On-Campus Director for Azure Ventures Group (student-focused lean VC fund).

 ## Past Professional Experience
 - Software Development Intern at AWS